 Fuck food.
 Hunger is a kind of recurrent disease that should be dealt with in effective ways: cheaply and quickly.
 That aside, sometimes I appreciate a good meal.
 Mostly I just eat whatever with appropriate limits on the kilojoule count.
 If you must know, then I am particularly fond of: feta (any variant but those made from goat/sheep cheese are better), lasagne, koldskål.

 I recently started studying stereotypes, primarily with the intent of seeing how (in)accurate they are and what explains why one person's stereotypes are accurate, while another person's are not.
 In general, we found that they tend to be fairly accurate, especially when aggregated.
 However, individual variation in accuracy is not very predictable.
 Not even using political opinions data.
-Cognitive ability was the strongest and most reliable predictor of those we have examined so far.
+People's own estimates of their accuracy had no relationship at all to accuracy.
+Cognitive ability (IQ) was the strongest and most reliable predictor of those we have examined so far.
 If you have ideas for what predicts stereotype (in)accuracy let me know. :)

 How to most effectively visualize statistical concepts to increase understanding (mine and others').
 My series is here.
 Looking to make more of these if I can get some inspiration! :)